 - As a follow-up of reporting a serious incident, the manufacturer shall, without delay, perform the necessary investigations in relation to the serious incident and the devices concerned (Article 89).

-- Finally, Class I device manufacturers are expected to prepare a PMS report (Article 85) summarizing the results and conclusions of the analysis of all the data from the market.
+- Finally, all Class I device manufacturers are expected to prepare a PMS report (Article 85) summarizing the results and conclusions of the analysis of all the data from the market.
 This report will be updated when necessary, for example, when the intended benefits are not achieved or when there is a change in the benefit-risk balance.
-The report can be requested by the CA at any time.
+The report can be requested by the CA at any time from May 26, 2021, irrespective of the type of Class I device (with or without grace period).

 - If PMS data analysis provides evidence that a device placed on the market is not in conformity with the MDR, the manufacturer is obliged to take the immediate necessary corrective action, which can be either bringing that device to conformity, or withdraw it, or recall it.

 Class I device manufacturers need to take immediate action to comply with EU MDR.
-If the manufacturer’s Class I device was self-certified under MDD, then it must be compliant under EU MDR by May 26.
+If manufacturer’s Class I device (exception: Is, Ir, Im) was self-certified under MDD, then it must be compliant under EU MDR by May 26, 2021.
 If the device has been up classified as per EU MDR, certification from NB will be required to place the device on the market.
-Manufacturers need to gather all relevant clinical information through PMS activities and PMCF studies for devices which are self-certified under MDD to achieve CE marking under EU MDR before May 26.
-For class I devices already placed on the market in accordance with the MDD, the manufacturer will conduct a gap analysis to guarantee that all the necessary requirements are fully completed at the date of the application of MDR.
+Manufacturers need to gather all relevant clinical information through PMS activities and PMCF studies for devices which are self-certified under MDD to achieve CE marking under EU MDR before May 26, 2021.
+A QMS must be established which will include documentation of PMSP and PMSR for all Class I devices by May 26, 2021.
+For devices, reclassified as class Ir, and the devices already placed on the market in accordance with the MDD (Is and Im), the manufacturers have got a grace-period of three more years to fully comply with the new EU regulation.
+These manufacturers should start conducting a gap analysis to guarantee that all the necessary requirements are fully completed at the date of the application of MDR.
 Non-conforming devices will no longer be allowed to be on the EU market.